A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: A scalable algorithm for optimizing CNOT-gates in the SRBB-based synthesis framework

 In the case of 4-qubit systems, there are exactly $2^{n-1}-1=7$ factors of type $\prod T_x^{e}$ inside $\Psi(\Theta_\Psi)$ and the same number of type $\prod T_x^{o}$ inside $\Phi(\Theta_\Phi)$.
 As described in Section~\ref{sec:srbb}, they are defined as the product of disjoint 2-cycles from the set of permutations $P_{16}^{even}$ and $P_{16}^{odd}$, respectively.
-However, for the purposes of this Section, it is more useful to use their representation in terms of CNOTs\footnote{As usual, the first label of the pair stands for the control qubit and second one for the target.}:

-To find between which edges it is possible to simplify CNOT pairs, the table described in the previous Section is constructed (note that the table should be read from the bottom and in the odd case it has an extra column for the index $k$).
+However, for the purposes of this Section, it is more useful to use their representation in terms of CNOTs\footnote{As usual, the first label of the pair stands for the control qubit and second one for the target.}: { } To find between which edges it is possible to simplify CNOT pairs, the table described in the previous Section is constructed (note that the table should be read from the bottom and in the odd case it has an extra column for the index $k$).
 The resulting gates are shown in Figure~\ref{fig:prodTe_n4} for the even case and in Figure~\ref{fig:prodTo_n4} for the odd one.
 Since for $n=4$ the edges suitable for simplifications are four in both cases, the rows of the tables are partitioned for clarity.

 Finally, the simplification algorithms proposed above can be merged into an overall algorithm (see Algorithm~\ref{alg6}) for the scalable (and partially recursive) construction of the CNOT-optimized VQC for the approximation of $SU(2^n)$ operators.